 According to a survey by Real Estate Insights, almost 18% of Maltese people own more than one property in Malta or Gozo.
 The locals have definitely seen the advantages of investing in a second property in order to earn themselves some extra cash.

-A property investment is marks a huge step in your life, especially if it’s your first purchase and/or in a foreign country.
+Property investment marks a huge step in your life, especially if it’s your first purchase and/or in a foreign country.
 You may feel like you’re taking a plunge into unchartered waters, but it doesn’t have to be this way.

 The first thing you should do is to familiarise yourself with the local market trends.
 Check out the different properties available through online channels as well as real estate websites.
 In this way, you can get a better idea of what the going rate is for different types of properties around Malta.